Gold Dust (novel): Analysis

-Ibrahim Al-Koni's novel is based on the symbol that presents a mystical narrative that differs from the apparent novel.
+Ibrahim al-Koni's novel is based on the symbol that presents a mystical narrative that differs from the apparent novel.
 And under these two symbols falls a series of other symbols.
-Everything inside the novel is a symbol, or rather a sign, according to Ibrahim's Cosmic Linguistic Dictionary.
-The dream is a sign, the secret is a sign, the cave drawings are a sign, the desert animals are a sign, and others.[1]
-A sign that the latter did not succeed in reading it, but he kept holding on to the ablaq until the vow was overturned and Okhid became the sacrifice offered to the divine Tanit.
-Exile is freedom, in which a person is emancipated from the captivity of ownership and is liberated, except that Ukhaid and because he is a blind slave, that is, he is a slave who does not realize that he is a slave, so he could not be freed while he was alive, and perhaps he was liberated when he died, that is, when he was able at the moment of his death to understand the meaning of the sign.
+Everything inside the novel is a symbol, or rather a sign, according to al-Koni's Cosmic Linguistic Dictionary.
+The dream is a sign, the secret is a sign, the cave drawings are a sign, the desert animals are a sign, and others.
+A sign that the latter did not succeed in reading it, but he kept holding on to the ablaq until the vow was overturned and Ukhayyad became the sacrifice offered to the divine Tanit.
+Exile is freedom, in which a person is emancipated from the captivity of ownership and is liberated, except that Ukhayyad and because he is a blind slave, that is, he is a slave who does not realize that he is a slave, so he could not be freed while he was alive, and perhaps he was liberated when he died, that is, when he was able at the moment of his death to understand the meaning of the sign.